TheRealMilesLee/Neon-Vision-Editor/README.md

 - Internal quality improvements:
 - Large ContentView refactor into modular files/extensions for easier maintenance and faster iteration.

-If you want, I can also turn this into:

-a shorter “TL;DR + bullet list” version a more polished launch-style Reddit post with title options

 ## Non-goals (by design)

 -  **X** No plugin system (for now)